neopoly/bureau/README.md

 ### Short version

-1. Create a new class that represent the table.
-2. Include Bureau::Table::Base module and provide 2 methods.
+Create a new class that represent the table, include Bureau::Table::Base module and provide 2 methods.

 ```ruby
 module Bureau